 - Officer O'Hara: The Cop that threatens Donald is a textbook example.

 - Ominous Pipe Organ: Plays throughout the short.

 - Only the Author Can Save Them Now: An In-Universe example.
 And then it's subverted when the Cop threatens the author's life when he is found out to be the culprit.

 - Or Was It a Dream?: The short ends with Donald trying to brush off the whole experience as just his imagination getting away with him, only for the pearls to materialize on his neck.

-- Shout-Out: The whole short is this to the Tex Avery short, Who Killed Who?, right down to the suspenseful organ music and the cop in both cartoons being voiced by Billy Bletcher.
+- Shout-Out: The whole short is basically the Disney equivalent of the Tex Avery short, Who Killed Who?, right down to the Ominous Pipe Organ music and the cop in both cartoons being voiced by Billy Bletcher.